 By: Alfred Mayhew, University of York

-Summary: Although isoprene is the most highly emitted biogenic volatile organic compound (BVOC), its reaction with the nitrate radical (NO3) is poorly understood, particularly when considering reactions beyond the initial oxidation steps.
+Lightning Presentation: Although isoprene is the most highly emitted biogenic volatile organic compound (BVOC), its reaction with the nitrate radical (NO3) is poorly understood, particularly when considering reactions beyond the initial oxidation steps.
 The work presented outlines efforts to combine existing isoprene oxidation mechanisms, as well as incorporating new chemistry of the secondary NO3 oxidation of initial products.
 The mechanism produced was employed in box model simulations of a series of experiments performed in the SAPHIR Chamber designed to investigate the night-time chemistry of isoprene, including particle formation and growth.
 Comparisons of model outputs using the Master Chemical Mechanism (MCM) and Caltech Isoprene Mechanism show substantial differences in the temporal evolution of primary isoprene oxidation products, as well as in concentrations of HO2 and OH.
 A hybrid mechanism combining the strengths of the two mechanisms has been developed to evaluate the chamber experiments.
 This work highlights areas where improvements are needed in current mechanisms with regards to the treatment of NO3 chemistry, and indicates potential routes to an improved understanding of the night-time chemistry of isoprene in the atmosphere.

 Impacts of mechanistic changes in the oxidation of dimethyl sulfide on tropospheric chemistry and climate